tex-wrex/tex-wrex/README.md

 <li>Create the best classification model that can accurately predict the level of injury of the motorcycle driver</li>
 <li>Ensure files and references are available and adequate for other's information gain</li>
 <li>Create and deliver a professional presentation via Canva</li>
+<li>Create a model that conducts a risk assessment of motorcycle drivers to better determine the insurance premium for the motorcyclist</li>
 </h5>
 <br><br><br>